BadmWe/dspyt-webpage/dspyt/posts/futarchy-governance-mechanism-meta-dao.md

 ---
 title: "Futarchy - a form of governance, mechanism of the Meta-DAO"
 date: "February 25, 2024"
 excerpt: "What is Futarchy and How It Works.
-Why futarchy may be better than other forms of governance, participating in MetaDAO"
+Why futarchy may be better than other forms of governance, participating in MetaDAO."
 cover_image: "/images/posts/defi/futarchy.webp"
 authors: ["dspytdao"]
 tags: